lux2ube/test01/replit.md

 A Next.js-based cashback platform for traders, designed to reward users with cashback on every trade.
 The application provides a comprehensive loyalty and referral system, robust authentication, and trading account management.
 The business vision is to capture a significant market share in the trading cashback sector by offering a secure, feature-rich, and user-friendly experience.

 ## User Preferences
 All server actions are secure with proper authentication.
-The system prioritizes security with Row Level Security (RLS) policies, secure cookie-based authentication, and comprehensive verification across the platform.
+The system uses custom session-based authentication with iron-session to work around Replit's proxy cookie issues.
+The system prioritizes security with Row Level Security (RLS) policies, automatic token refresh, and comprehensive verification across the platform.
 The system is production-ready with modern best practices.

 ## System Architecture
 The platform is built with Next.js 15.3.3 and Turbopack, using TypeScript and styled with TailwindCSS and Radix UI components.
 Supabase PostgreSQL serves as the database, with Supabase Auth handling user authentication (Email/Password, OAuth providers).
 State management is handled with React Context (useAuthContext).
 AI features are integrated using Google Genkit.